amphi-ai/amphi-etl/README.md

 **Features In Progress**

+- [ ] **Custom components** - Add the ability to develop your own component and wrap configured ones.
 - [ ] **Implement connections** - Add the ability to securely create connections to reuse in components
 - [ ] **Developer documentation** - Write comprehensive documentation to allow extensions